Proto:Banjo-Pilot/Diddy Kong Pilot 2001

 |Desert 00||Desert 01||Desert 02||Desert 03|

 A majority of the levels that can be accessed here are placeholder levels that don't have much in them and cannot be raced.
-These levels tend to use placeholder graphics.
+These levels tend to use placeholder graphics, and most of these can be accessed outside of debug.
 Only a minority of the levels can actually be raced.

 |Beach 00||Beach 02||Snow 03||Lake 01||Farm 04||Jungle 02||Desert 00|